VenkateshMogili/todoApp-React-Hooks/README.md

 Note: Make sure your repository should contain build folder with index.html and If any static files linked in src or href then they should be start with ./ instead of /

 You can change the folder name from build to any name that you want to give.
-That name should be at end of the url as below.
+That name should be at end of the url as below and /index.html is mandatory at the end of the url.

 ## That's It.
-Your site is ready at URL/build  (https://venkateshmogili.github.io/todoApp-React-Hooks/build)
+Your site is ready at URL/build  (https://venkateshmogili.github.io/todoApp-React-Hooks/build/index.html)

 # Alternative Option for Hosting